-The lowest edge of an umbrella canopy must be 2.4 metres above the footpath and must not protrude over the road.
-An umbrella must be securely anchored to the ground using a sandbag or a sleeve attachment.
+The lowest edge of an umbrella canopy must be 2.4 metres above the footpath and must not protrude over the kerbside zone or over the road.

+An umbrella is required to be securely anchored to the ground for example, by using a sandbag or a 'sleeve attachment'.

 Prior to installation of a sleeve attachment, a Road Opening permit and payment of a bond is required.
-In the event an umbrella is no longer required, or the permit holder ceases to trade, the sleeve is required to be removed and footpath reinstated at the Permit holder's cost.
+In the event an umbrella is no longer required, or the permit holder ceases to trade the sleeve is required to be removed and footpath reinstated at the Permit holder's cost.
 If this work is not undertaken by the Permit holder, the bond will be used to undertake these works.
-See road opening permit.
+See the road opening permit page on our website.